Testicular cancer: Social stigma related to masculinity and sexual identity

 Males aged 18–24 encounter distinct gender-specific social factors that are linked to a decrease in mental health outcomes.
 These social factors include limited access to health services and engagement, stigma related to masculinity, and cultural expectations.
 Single or unemployed men are at a higher risk of poorer psychological outcomes that are correlated with an impairment of sexual functions and masculinity.
 Another factor that is related to experiencing negative effects related to masculinity is not having children, due to not being able to meet traditional expectations of being a protector or provider.
 Men who felt that losing a testicle made them less masculine also felt negative psychological effects.

 New research shows that testicular cancer survivors who have low testosterone levels feel less masculine than those with normal testosterone levels.
-These concerns are important for teenage boys going through puberty or recently experiencing physical changes, which can shape their developing understanding of their sexual identity.
+These concerns are important for adolescent males going through puberty or recently experiencing physical changes, which can shape their developing understanding of their sexual identity.
 For example, gynecomastia, which is when males develop enlarged breasts during puberty, is a common and normal part of growing up.
 However, only up to 11% of patients diagnosed with testicular cancer have gynecomastia when they first seek medical attention, and about 4% of males checked for gynecomastia turn out to have testicular cancer.
 After testicular cancer, some men feel less masculine, but how much cancer affects masculinity varies from person to person.

 Body image

 New studies show that 16% of survivors have serious concerns about how they look after the removal of a testicle.
 These survivors worry about feeling awkward and anxious because of their missing testicles, and they feel different from other people.
 Even though 52% of survivors felt that their bodies had changed a lot because of cancer and treatment, 88% of the spouses didn't think their partners were any less attractive.

-How survivors feel about their bodies is a big factor in deciding whether to get a testicular prosthesis.
-Many worry about losing their masculinity, and how they see themselves, and just want to look and feel normal again.
-Looking back at how testicular prostheses were used, especially with many teenagers, there were noticeable improvements in how people felt about their bodies and themselves overall one year after getting an implant.
-They also felt more comfortable during sexual activities.
+How survivors feel about their bodies is a major factor in the decision to opt for a testicular prosthesis.
+Many adolescents reported noticeable improvements in body image and self-confidence one year after getting an implant.
+They also reported being more comfortable during sexual activities.